danriti/moleskine/the-right-stuff/README.md

 seems to be an afterthought with developers.
 As I pondered this thought, I kept coming back to the following question:

-> How hard is it to get a perfect score with PageSpeed?
+> How hard is it to get a perfect PageSpeed Insights score?

 It can't be that hard, right?
 Well...there is only one way to find out!